Your diagnosis

 The Diagnosis

 You have 47 tabs open right now.
-You know this because you glanced at the top of your browser and lost count somewhere in the mid-thirties, the way one loses count of stars or of thoughts.
-Each tab is a previous version of you who was going to do something.
-One of them was going to make banana bread.
-One of them was going to book the flight.
-One of them was going to read the article, remember who sent it, and reply with something thoughtful.
+Each one is a previous version of you who was going to do something.
+One was going to make banana bread.
+One was going to book the flight.
+One was going to read that article and reply with something thoughtful.
 None of these things have happened.
-All of those people are still waiting, in those tabs, with little loading icons.
+All of those people are still waiting in those tabs with little loading icons.

 Closing a tab means admitting you're not going to do the thing.
 You're not ready to admit that.
-You're holding on to every single intention as if they were genuine plans, not just moments of curiosity that spiraled into a browser action.
-"I'll come back to it" is the lie you tell yourself 47 times a day, one per tab.
+You're holding on to every intention like it's a real plan and not just a moment of curiosity that spiraled into a browser action.
+"I'll come back to it" is the lie you tell yourself 47 times a day.
 Your laptop is warm.
-Your other laptop is warm.
-Your phone has 61 tabs open in Safari.
+Your phone has 61 tabs open.
 They are all you, waiting for you to catch up.

 You probably

-- Open a new tab to search for something that is already in an existing tab
+- Open a new tab to search for something already in an existing tab

 - Start doing the thing, get a text, lose the thing forever

-- Keep two laptops open because one has "the tabs" and one is "the new ones"
+- Keep two devices open because one has "the tabs" and one is "the new ones"

 - Pause mid-sentence and ask the listener what you were saying

-- Leave an article open for nine months with every intention of reading it
+- Leave an article open for months with every intention of reading it

 - Start a search, get captured by the autocomplete, end up somewhere else entirely